Prices from £13.95

 If Finasteride is stopped, the rate of hair loss before treatment will resume within 6 to 12 months.

-You can take Finasteride at any time of day, though you should aim to take it at the same time every day.
+You can take Finasteride at any time of day, although it is recommended to take it at the same time every day.

 Swallow the tablet whole with water.
 The tablet can be taken before or after food.

-If you forget to take Finasteride 1mg when you should, skip the missed dose and continue to take Finasteride as you normally would.
+If you forget to take Finasteride 1 mg at the scheduled time, skip the missed dose and continue taking Finasteride as usual.

-Do not take more finasteride to make up for the missed dose.
+Do not take a double dose of finasteride to make up for a missed dose.

 If you accidentally take more Finasteride than you should, speak to your doctor immediately.
-Taking more Finasteride than you should will not treat your hair loss faster but may increase your risk of experiencing side effects.
+Taking more Finasteride than recommended will not treat your hair loss faster, but may increase your risk of experiencing side effects.

-Before you begin taking Finasteride, you must read the patient information leaflet that comes with your medicine.
+Before taking Finasteride, read the patient information leaflet that comes with your medicine.

 You can view the finasteride patient information leaflet online.

-If you have any questions about your treatment with Finasteride, you can ask our online doctor.
+If you have any questions about your treatment with Finasteride, please don't hesitate to ask our online doctor.

 Possible side effects of Finasteride may include: